ldzhangyx/instruct-MusicGen/README.md

 This is the official repository for the paper "Instruct-MusicGen: Unlocking Text-to-Music Editing for Music Language Models via Instruction Tuning".

+If there is any problem related to the code running, please open an issue and I will help you as mush as I can.

 ## Demo page

 https://bit.ly/instruct-musicgen